dvvaliya369/elm-ai-task-backend/README.md

 - Advanced filtering and search capabilities
 - Pagination support
 - Like and comment functionality
+- **Comment Liking System**: Users can like/unlike individual comments on posts
 - Soft delete implementation
 - User interaction tracking (isLikedByUser, isCommentedByUser)

+### 💬 Comment Like Feature
+The application includes a comprehensive comment liking system:

+**Key Features:**
+- **Toggle Like/Unlike**: Users can like or unlike comments with a single endpoint
+- **Real-time Count**: Returns current like count and user's like status
+- **User Authentication**: Requires valid JWT token
+- **Cache Integration**: Automatically updates cache when comment likes change
+- **Database Consistency**: Uses MongoDB aggregation for accurate counting

+**How it Works:**
+1. User calls `PUT /api/post/comment/:postId/like/:commentId`
+2. System checks if user already liked the comment
+3. Toggles like status (add/remove like from comment's likes array)
+4. Returns updated like count and user's current like status
+5. Clears relevant cache entries to maintain data consistency

+**Use Cases:**
+- Social engagement on comment threads
+- User feedback on specific comments
+- Community interaction enhancement
+- Content quality indication

 ### 🚀 Redis Caching System
 - **Fast Data Access**: Cached data loads instantly without database queries